-- 4.1 Our Benefits Team continues to administer a significant number of Housing Benefit and Council Tax Support claims - the caseloads currently being 3,922 and 8,458 respectively.
+- 4.1 Our Benefits Team continues to administer a significant number of Housing Benefit and Council Tax Support claims the caseloads currently being 3,919 and 8,330 respectively.
 Our Council Tax Support caseload rose sharply as a result of the initial Covid-19 lockdown, then plateaued somewhat before falling and returning back to prepandemic levels.
-However, with the ongoing cost of living pressures on residents there is the potential that the number of Council Tax Support recipients may begin to increase again. - 4.2 Despite the challenges, pressures and demands on the Benefits Team, including significant numbers of Universal Credit related documents requiring action, New Claims and Changes of Circumstance continue to be processed promptly, with positive average processing times being achieved New Claims are currently being processed within an average of 17.04 days and Changes of Circumstance in 6.27 days (as at the end of August 2023).
-These rates of performance compare favourably ahead of national average processing times. - 4.3 Our Benefits Team also processes Discretionary Housing Payment (DHP) applications - essentially to assist customers requiring additional help with housing costs, usually on a short-term basis only.
+However, with the ongoing cost of living pressures on residents there is the potential that the number of Council Tax Support recipients may begin to increase again. - 4.2 Despite the challenges, pressures and demands on the Benefits Team, including significant numbers of Universal Credit related documents requiring action, New Claims and Changes of Circumstance continue to be processed promptly, with positive average processing times being achieved New Claims are currently being processed within an average of 15.65 days and Changes of Circumstance in 5.81 days (as at the end of

+November 2023).
+These rates of performance compare favourably ahead of national average processing times.

+- 4.3 Our Benefits Team also process Discretionary Housing Payment (DHP) applications essentially to assist customers requiring additional help with housing costs, usually on a short-term basis only.
 Payments are limited to a fund provided by central government each year.
-Any payments above this figure are a direct cost to the council.

-- 4.4 Despite rising rents in the city as well as a national 'freeze' on Local Housing Allowance (LHA) rates (used to assess Housing Benefit and Universal Credit housing costs entitlement), funding has decreased in recent years, meaning officers regularly need to review guidance regarding making awards. - 4.5 On 23rd February 2023, DWP announced DHP government grants for 2023/24.
+Any payments above this figure are a direct cost to the council. - 4.4 Despite rising rents in the city as well as a national 'freeze' on Local Housing Allowance (LHA) rates (used to assess Housing Benefit and Universal Credit housing costs entitlement), funding has decreased in recent years, meaning officers regularly need to review guidance regarding making awards.
+LHA rates have been unfrozen for 2024/25, as announced in the Autumn Statement 2023. - 4.5 On 23rd February 2023, DWP announced DHP government grants for 2023/24.
 For City of Lincoln this is exactly the same amount as for 2022/23, and the announcement also stated that the national DHP allocation for 2024/25 will be the same as for 2023/24.
-Therefore, individual local authorities may well receive the same figures for 2024/25, although this will be confirmed later this year. - 4.6 The table below includes the confirmed 2023/24 allocations, alongside previous years' grants.
+Therefore, individual local authorities may well receive the same figures for 2024/25.
+Confirmation of the DHP allocation for 2024/25 is likely to be received in December 2023 or January 2024. - 4.6 The table below includes the confirmed 2023/24 allocations, alongside previous years' grants.